SKY2055/MACHINE-LEARNING/README.md

 # MACHINE LEARNING Project

 ## Description
-This repository contains the code and scripts for Machine Learning experiments.
+This repository contains the Python code and scripts for Machine Learning experiments.

 ## Important Guidelines
 To keep the repository clean and lightweight: